SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Location: 16th Avenue at Kirkham

-Transit: Take the N Judah light rail train to the stop at 15th Avenue and Judah.
+Transit: Take the N-Judah light rail train to the stop at 15th Avenue and Judah.
 From there, walk to 16th Avenue and make your way up the hill.
-Once you check out these stairs, walk all the way to the top to continue on 16th Avenue until you reach the 16th Avenue Tiled Stairs (at Moraga).
+Once you check out these San Francisco stairs, walk all the way to the top to continue on 16th Avenue until you reach the 16th Avenue Tiled Stairs (at Moraga).

-The newest set of mosaic stairs in SF is the Lincoln Park Steps.
-They are on California Street where it dead ends into the Lincoln Park Golf Course.
+One of the newer sets of mosaic stairs in San Francisco is the Lincoln Park Steps.
+They are on California Street, which dead-ends into the Lincoln Park Golf Course.

-It's a smaller staircase, but offers a colorful pattern of bright yellows, greens, and oranges.
+This staircase is shorter but wider than the others on my list.
+It offers a colorful pattern of bright yellows, greens, blues, and oranges.

 District: Outer Richmond